Mise of Lewes: Background

 By 1264, the reign of Henry III was deeply troubled by disputes between the king and his nobility.
 The conflict was caused by several factors: the influence of foreigners at court, a wasteful war over the crown of Sicily, and a personal dispute between King Henry and Simon de Montfort, Earl of Leicester.
 In 1258, Henry was forced to accept the so-called Provisions of Oxford, whereby he effectively surrendered control of royal government to a council of magnates.
-In 1259 the baronial program of reform was further elaborated upon in the Provisions of Westminster.
+In 1259, the baronial program of reform was further elaborated upon in the Provisions of Westminster.
 The provisions remained in effect for three years; it was not until 1261 that Henry was able to move against the opposition.
 Receiving the papal annulment of the provisions his emissaries had campaigned for, he re-assumed control of government.
 Over the next two years, however, discontent re-emerged over Henry's style of government.
-He failed to be reconciled with Montfort, and he also alienated Gloucester's son and heir Gilbert.
-In April 1263 Montfort returned to England after a long stay in France, and reignited the reform movement.
-On 16 July Henry was surrounded by rebel forces in the Tower of London, and once more forced to accept the conditions of the provisions.
+He failed to be reconciled with de Montfort, and he also alienated Gloucester's son and heir Gilbert.
+In April 1263, de Montfort returned to England after a long stay in France, and reignited the reform movement.
+On 16 July, Henry was surrounded by rebel forces in the Tower of London, and once more forced to accept the conditions of the provisions.
 Prince Edward – the later King Edward I – now took control of the situation.
-In October Edward took Windsor Castle, and the baronial alliance started to break up.
+In October, Edward took Windsor Castle and the baronial alliance started to break up.

-Cornered, Montfort had to accept a truce and agree to submit the issue to arbitration by the French king Louis IX.
+Cornered, de Montfort had to accept a truce and agree to submit the issue to arbitration by the French king Louis IX.
 By the Mise of Amiens, Louis decided entirely in favour of Henry, and repudiated the provisions.
 The settlement did not present a solution to the conflict, but rather a recipe for further problems.
-The one-sided decision for the king and against the barons left Montfort with little choice but armed rebellion.
-Hostilities started already in February, when Montfort's sons, Henry and Simon the Younger, attacked the possessions of Roger Mortimer in the Marches.
+The one-sided decision for the king and against the barons left de Montfort with little choice but armed rebellion.
+Hostilities started already in February, when de Montfort's sons, Henry and Simon the Younger, attacked the possessions of Roger Mortimer in the Marches.
 Henry summoned the feudal army, and the royal forces won an important victory at Northampton, where the younger Simon was captured.
-Montfort was still in control of London, as Henry regained control over Kent and Sussex.
-Montfort marched out of London to negotiate, but the terms – involving maintaining the provisions – were rejected by the king.
+De Montfort was still in control of London, as Henry regained control over Kent and Sussex.
+De Montfort marched out of London to negotiate, but the terms – involving maintaining the provisions – were rejected by the king.
 The only option remaining was to fight, and the two forces met at Lewes on 14 May 1264.
 In spite of inferior numbers, the baronial forces led by Simon de Montfort won the battle.
 Edward, commanding the right wing, quickly defeated the London forces.
 When he set out in pursuit of the fleeing soldiers, however, he left the rest of the royal army exposed.
 The baronial forces took advantage of the situation, and soon won the day.